h4ckyou/h4ckyou.github.io/posts/bof/posts/ecostorage.md

 - No-Execute
 - PIE

-What a hassle all protections are enabled!
+What a hassle all protections are enabled!!